 The introduction of the OLR and all associated legislative provisions was facilitated by the Scottish Government.
 The RMA has a statutory duty to put into place the standards and guidelines for a risk assessment under the auspices of a RAO or an Interim Compulsion Order.
 Click here to view the Standards and Guidelines section of the website.
 When a Judge is considering imposing an OLR he will order a Risk Assessment Order and appoint an RMA Accredited Risk Assessor to carry out a risk assessment and report back to the court in the form of a Risk Assessment Report (RAR).
 The RMA is responsible for accrediting Assessors who will prepare the RAR.
 The RMA will also approve all Risk Management Plans prepared during the nine months following the imposition of an OLR.
 Thereafter the RMA receive and review annual reports on the implementation of approved Risk Management Plans for the duration of the sentence.
 More information on the RMA can be found in the About the RMA section of the website.

 The OLR is a lifetime sentence.
 It will comprise a series of stages from maximum security through to, where appropriate, supervised release into the community.
 The key objective is to continuity and co-ordination of supervision.
 Thus supervision in the community may be gradually stepped down if appropriate but equally an offender will swiftly move back up a stage or several stages, including return to custody, if the conditions for release are breached and as a result an assessment is made that the offender presents a serious risk to public safety.
-Current information on how the OLR operates can be found on pages 18 to 22 of our latest Annual Report.
+Current information on how the OLR operates can be found in our latest Annual Report.